ethz-mrl/supereight2/doc/supereight2_release_procedure.md

    ./scripts/supereight-test.bash /tmp/se2results
    ```

-1. Pull the latest commits in the `devel` and `master` branches from the private
+1. Pull the latest commits in the `devel` and `main` branches from the private
    repository remote into your local clone.

     ``` sh
-    git checkout master
+    git checkout main
-    git pull origin master
+    git pull origin main
     git checkout devel
     git pull origin devel
     ```